 Unwritten rules exist.
 It’s gym culture.

-We’ve compiled 14 BIG Reasons Why You Might Be A Gym Idiot; an etiquette guide, of sorts, to help clean up the gym floor and create a better all-around workout environment.
-Some of these infractions are so egregious that even the most level-headed gym junkie might explode like a seismic volcano.
+We’ve compiled 14 BIG Reasons Why You Might Be A Gym Idiot In 2015; an etiquette guide, of sorts, to help clean up the gym floor and create a better all-around workout environment.
+Some of these infractions are so egregious that even the most level-headed gym junkie might erupt like a seismic volcano.
 Follow the rules and you’ll automatically look like a veteran.

 What do you HATE most?
 Am I being too critical?
-What would you ADD?
+Is there anything else that you would add?

 1. You curl in the squat rack.